Terms of Service

 8.7 No Guarantee.
 A bump increases the probability of a track appearing in discovery feeds but does not guarantee a specific number of impressions or streams.

 9.1 Copyright Policy.
-Soundvia respects intellectual property rights and complies with applicable copyright law, including the Digital Millennium Copyright Act (DMCA) in the United States and the EU Copyright Directive (Directive 2019/790) in the European Union.
+Soundvia LLC respects intellectual property rights and complies with applicable copyright law, including the Digital Millennium Copyright Act (DMCA) in the United States and the EU Copyright Directive (Directive 2019/790) in the European Union.
+We refer to these reports as DMCA takedown notices in the U.S. and copyright claim/takedown notices outside the U.S.

 9.2 Reporting Infringement.
-If you believe that Content on the Platform infringes your copyright, please submit a notice via our DMCA reporting page at soundvia.eu/dmca or by emailing [email protected].
+If you believe that Content on the Platform infringes your copyright, please submit a DMCA takedown notice (U.S.) or copyright claim/takedown notice (outside the U.S.) via soundvia.eu/dmca or by emailing [email protected].
 Your notice must include: (a) identification of the copyrighted work you claim has been infringed; (b) identification of the infringing material and its location on the Platform (including the URL); (c) your contact information (name, address, email, telephone); (d) a statement that you have a good-faith belief that the use is not authorized by the copyright owner, its agent, or the law; (e) a statement, made under penalty of perjury, that the information in your notice is accurate and that you are the copyright owner or authorized to act on behalf of the copyright owner; (f) your physical or electronic signature.

-9.5 Repeat Infringers.
-Soundvia will terminate the accounts of repeat infringers in appropriate circumstances.
+9.6 Repeat Infringers.
+Soundvia LLC will terminate the accounts of repeat infringers in appropriate circumstances.

 10. ARTIST CLAIM SYSTEM